UPDATED: APRIL 27, 2023 | 1 MIN READ

 While most people are eligible to purchase same-day car insurance, it doesn’t mean everyone will be.
 Those who may have had recent accidents where they’re at fault may not qualify for same-day insurance because they may be deemed a high-risk driver.

 While you can still get car insurance, the underwriting may take quite a bit longer.
 You may only qualify for same-day car insurance if your insurance company can verify your residence with a credit report.
-Many high-end luxury vehicles or classic cars take longer to write insurance for because the insurance company needs time to properly assess the value of your vehicle.
+Many high-end luxury vehicles or classic cars take longer to write insurance for because the insurance company needs time to assess the value of your vehicle properly.

 And another thing to keep in mind when buying insurance is to always be honest and open about your driving record.
 Your insurance company will always pull your driving records.
 If you inform them about traffic infractions or things of that sort, it can speed up the processing time for your application.